What is the Difference Between Chapter 7 and Chapter 13 Bankruptcy

 Deciding which option is better for you is something that you need to discuss with the lawyers of Kain+Henehan.
 We pride ourselves on meeting our clients with compassion and sound legal guidance.
 We believe having a lawyer help you is an important way to ensure you navigate the bankruptcy process successfully.

 Bankruptcy can be a complex process, but we try to make it understandable and accessible.
-Having us as the right lawyer on your sidewe make our process easy to manage and less stressful.
-Contact Kain + Henehan by calling (612) 438-8006 or filling out the online form to learn more about bankruptcy from an experienced Minnesota bankruptcy lawyer.
+Having us as the right lawyer on your side, we make our process easy to manage and less stressful.
+Contact Kain+Henehan by calling (612) 438-8006 or filling out the online form to send us a message.